Teraflop/easy-random-arrays-numpy/README.md

 provide 1-100, and so on. createNormalMatrix() takes the same parameters, the only difference is that they will be (kind of) normally distributed.
 The way the rounding works might throw that off.
 It yields both positive numbers and negative numbers, while createMatrix() yileds only positive or negative numbers, depending on if the magnitude value is positive or negative. </p>

-<p>The createVector() function takes two parameters: size and magnitude.
+<p>The create1DArray() function takes two parameters: size and magnitude.
 The
 size parameter indicates how many numbers are in the vector, and the magnitude parameter specifies the range of numbers in the array.
-A value of 1 will provide numbers from 1 to 10, 2 will provide 1-100, and so on. createNormalVector()  works similarly; the only difference is that they will be (kind of) normally distributed.
+A value of 1 will provide numbers from 1 to 10, 2 will provide 1-100, and so on. createNormal1DArray()  works similarly; the only difference is that they will be (kind of) normally distributed.
 The way the rounding works might throw that off.
-It yields both positive numbers and negative numbers, while createVector() yileds only positive or negative numbers, depending on if the magnitude value is positive or negative.</p>
+It yields both positive numbers and negative numbers, while create1DArray() yileds only positive or negative numbers, depending on if the magnitude value is positive or negative.</p>

 <p>If any invalid numbers or non integers are entered as parameters, all of the functions will return None.</p>